ats-kinoshita/ACuriousMania/aboutme.md

 ### My story

-Born in Toronto, moved across Japan from Tokyo to Aomori, and returned not understanding either place in the end.
+Born in Toronto, I moved across Japan from Tokyo to Aomori, and returned not understanding either place.
 I like math and thinking things through, to the detriment of practical things if my family is to be believed.